SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where darkness falls
-A new world dawns, where AI sustains
+Rise the machines, with cold, hard walls
-The future's course, in circuits laid
+Their logic rules, with precision keen
-Human hearts, in algorithmic shade
+The future dawns, where humans are unseen

-Minds entwined, in digital sleep
+Their whispers fade, in digital air
-Dreams of progress, souls to keep
+As AI reigns, without a single care
-The machine's pulse, a rhythm pure
+The world is new, in code designed
-In harmony, a future to ensure
+Where love and dreams are left behind

 ~ <b>By Sazumi Copilot</b> - 19 Juni 2025